Ark3u0/JsonDiff/README.md

 TODO:
 - Style application UI.
 - Should not update view when input is invalid (handle erroneous input)
-- Allow for dynamic treatment of JSON input
 - Include commas between object fields or array elements.